Evelyyyynnnn/3D-Design-Cornell-University-Campus-Icons-Reimagined/README.md

 ## 🧠 AI & Modern 3D Tools

 With the advancement of computing and large language models (LLMs), several AI-assisted platforms have emerged to simplify and elevate 3D modeling workflows.
-This project integrates such tools for mesh refinement, texture enhancement, and rapid prototyping:
+Besides the Unity that I use for this project, I also highly recommend the following options to try with AI for mesh refinement, texture enhancement, and rapid prototyping:

 - [Tripo3D.ai](https://www.tripo3d.ai/app/)
 - [Artefacts.ai](https://artefacts.ai/)